skyflowapi/skyflow-android/README.md

         altText = "XXXX XXXX XXXX XXXX" //optional, string that is shown before reveal, will show token if altText is not provided
     )
 ```
 The `inputStyles` parameter accepts a styles object as described in the [previous section](#step-2-create-a-collect-element) for collecting data but the only state available for a reveal element is the base state.
-For a list of acceptable redaction types, see the [section above](#Retrieving-data-from-the-vault).

 The `labelStyles` and `errorTextStyles` fields accept the above mentioned `Skyflow.Styles` object as described in the [previous section](#step-2-create-a-collect-element), the only state available for a reveal element is the base state.

-For a list of acceptable RedactionTypes, see the [section above](#Retrieving-data-from-the-vault).
 The `inputStyles`, `labelStyles` and  `errorTextStyles` parameters accepts a styles object as described in the [previous section](#step-2-create-a-collect-element) for collecting data but only a single variant is available i.e. base.

 An example of a inputStyles object: